-In 1966 a group of ballet studio owners and trailblazers formed the Pacific Western Regional Ballet Festival Association and joined the National Association for Regional Ballet (NARB).
-NARB was established in 1956 to decentralize dance, and, under its auspices, regional companies grew in stature and quality nationwide.
-The first Festival our Pacific organization was hosted by Deane and Barbara Crockett of the Sacramento Civic Ballet, with Doris Hering as the first adjudicator.
-Six companies performed at that first festival: Laguna Beach Civic Ballet, Cairns Dance Group, Peninsula Ballet Theatre, Dorothy Fisher Concert Dancers, Sacramento Civic Ballet and Concert Ballet Group of Tacoma.
+In 1966, Ballet studio owners and trailblazers formed the Pacific Western Regional Ballet Festival Association and joined NARB.
+That year, the Pacific chapter hosted its first Festival, organized by Deane and Barbara Crockett of the Sacramento Civic Ballet.
+Doris Hering was the first adjudicator, and six companies performed: Laguna Beach Civic Ballet, Cairns Dance Group, Peninsula Ballet Theatre, Dorothy Fisher Concert Dancers, Sacramento Civic Ballet, and Concert Ballet Group of Tacoma.

 Barbara Crockett was a founding director of the Pacific Western Regional Ballet Festival Association, which after several name changes evolved into The Ballet Alliance.
 She was the founder of the Sacramento Ballet and her own school, Crockett Dance Studio.
 It is through her vision and guidance that The Ballet Alliance exists today.
 We strive to realize our mission: To raise the standards of American ballet through education, performance, and community engagement.
 It is her trailblazing footsteps we walk in, and we will always be thankful for her leadership and foresight.

 Born Elisaveta Borisova Zalipskaya in Tblisi, Russia, Lila Zali came to the United States in 1921 at the age of three.
 During World War II, she organized a trio of dancers, including her good friend Barbara Stuart, called "The Three Debs," to do a USO tour.
 When she returned to New York, she starred in a weekly CBS television show called "Balleretta."
 She later was principal dancer of another weekly ballet program called "The Don Lee Show."
 Lila starred in many movies, including "An American in Paris" (in which she was Leslie Caron's stand-in), "Limelight" with Charlie Chaplin, "Daddy Long Legs," "Gaby," "Anything Goes," "Silk Stockings" and "The Ten Commandments."
 She also appeared on "The Colgate Comedy Hour" with Harpo Marx and Tony Martin.
 Her ballet teacher during this time was Imperial Russian Ballet star Adolph Bolm, whom she also taught for.
-In addition, she taught at the studio of Michel Panaieff, which included her most famous student, a young Cynthia Gregory.
-Lila opened her own dance studio in 1959, and founded a small ballet company called Laguna Beach Civic Ballet, which later became Ballet Pacifica.
-Under her direction, the company evolved into a semi-professional group, performing 60-70 times per year.
-She served as director, choreographer, costume maker, fundraiser, and many other roles until 1988.
-Lila served on the board of the National Association of Regional Ballet — which later became Regional Dance America — for many years, including serving as president.

 Doris Hering was a charter member of the board of directors of the predecessor of The Ballet Alliance, the National Association of Regional Ballet.
 She served as RDA/Pacific’s first Adjudicator.
 She continued to lead the regional dance movement in these capacities, including as president of the national office.
 She has received the Capezio Dance Award, was inducted into the Hunter College Alumni Hall of Fame and was given the Dance Magazine Award.